vtex/toolbelt/docs/MAINTAINING.md

 ### Deprecating a version

 Toolbelt has a way of enforcing users to not use deprecated versions.
-From time to time toolbelt checks the `npm` registry checking if the current version is deprecated - if it's the user won't be allowed to run commands and will be presented a message like the following:
+From time to time toolbelt access the `npm` registry to check if the current version is deprecated - if it's the user won't be allowed to run commands and will be presented a message like the following:

 ```
 This version 2.93.0 was deprecated.
 Please update to the latest version: 'yarn global add vtex'.